yvonne0711/sales-tracker/dashboard/README.md

-# Sales Tracker Dashboard
+# Souper Sales Dashboard

-This repository contains the files required to run the Soupy Sales dashboard.
+This repository contains the files required to run the Souper Sales dashboard.

 # Files